1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Can bloating cause back pain?

 Yes.
-Simple measures include drinking warm water or herbal tea, taking gentle walks or stretches, avoiding carbonated drinks, and eating smaller, slower meals.
+Simple precautions are taking warm water or herbal tea, minimal exercises or stretching, avoiding carbonated drinks and eating fewer and slower meals.

 In rare cases, yes.
-Distension can be a sign of liver disease, bowel obstruction, or tumors.
-That's why expert evaluation is important when symptoms are severe or persistent.
+Distension could either be a sign of liver disease or bowel obstruction, or tumors.
+It is due to such a reason that the expert evaluation is needed in the case of severe or persistent symptoms.

 Related Blogs